AKFAvatar

-avatar appears on the screen and tells things written in a balloon.
-First
+where an avatar appears on the screen, and tells things to the user written in

 Free Pascal.